 Render features and graphics in 3D

 To take full advantage of the 3D environment, features and graphics provide additional API for controlling geoelement display in a scene or scene view.
-ArcGIS Runtime also provides a set of symbols designed exclusively for three-dimensional display.
+A set of symbols has been designed exclusively for three-dimensional display.

 - Layer scene properties: Properties of a layer or graphics overlay that are only evaluated for display in 3D.
 This includes surface placement, which controls how z-values (elevation or altitude, for example) are evaluated relative to the data in the scene view.